-The chemiluminescence method for detecting NO_X coupled with a photolytic converter, is subject to interference from a number of sources including water vapor (H_2O), sulfur dioxide (SO_2), and carbon dioxide (CO_2); however, the analyzer has been designed to reject most of these interferences.
+The chemiluminescence method for detecting $NO_X$ is subject to interference from a number of sources including water vapor ( $H_2O$ ), sulfur dioxide ( $SO_2$ ), and carbon dioxide ( $CO_2$ ); however, the analyzer has been designed to reject most of these interferents.

-- Unlike the heated catalytic converter where Ammonia is the most common Interferent, whereby NH3 is converted to NO, the photolytic converter doesn't exhibit this issue.
-However, high ambient concentrations of NH3 can form white salts inside the cell, which can cause drift. - Teledyne API offers a sample gas conditioning option (Section 2.3.2.6) to remove ammonia and water vapor for the T200P (standard in the T200UP). - Carbon dioxide (CO2) diminishes the NO_X signal when present in high concentrations. - If the analyzer is used in an application with excess CO2, contact Teledyne API's Technical Support Department (see Section 5.7) for possible solutions. - Excess water vapor can be removed with one of the dryer options described in Section 2.3.2.6.
-In ambient air applications, SO2 interference is usually negligible.
+- Ammonia is the most common interferent, which is converted to NO and creates a NOx signal artifact. - If the analyzer is installed in an environment with high ammonia, steps should be taken to remove it from the sample gas before it enters the reaction cell. - Teledyne API offers a sample gas conditioning option (call Sales) to remove ammonia and water vapor. - Carbon dioxide (CO2) diminishes the NOx signal when present in high concentrations. - If the analyzer is used in an application with excess CO2, contact Teledyne API's Technical Support Department (see Section 5.9) for possible solutions.

-For more detailed information regarding interferents for NO_x, NO and NO2 measurement, see Section 6.2.4.
+For more detailed information regarding interferents for NOx, NO and NO2 measurement, see Section 6.1.5.